jcherwin/Portfolio-Works-Page/README.md

 ## Description

 This project combines the CSS skills of: flexbox, media queries, variables, transitions, and imported user fonts.
 It serves as a working example that can be used as a professional job-ready portfolio.
-This project is also reposponsive on screen sizes as small at 380px in width.
+This project is also responsive on screen sizes as small at 380px in width.

 ## Link